We all like saving money on our monthly utility bills, but it turns out there’s a way to lower energy use, even when you’re not even home.

-If you're willing to make these adjustments, you have more time to enjoy pleasant temperatures while also keeping more of your money.
-Check out our guide on how your thermostat can be a source of energy savings:
+With a few simple adjustments, you have more time to enjoy pleasant temperatures while also keeping more of your money.
+Check out our guide on how your thermostat can save you money in the summer:

 While at Home

-Whenever you're at home, you want comfortable temperatures.
-It's only natural to want your thermostat lower in the summer while inside to make the most of the cool air.
+Pretty much whenever you’re home, you want to enjoy a comfortable temperature.
+That’s why it’s best to set your thermostat lower in the summer while you are in the house to make the most of the cool air.

 But the most energy-efficient temperatures for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-This way, you'll keep cool while still keeping your energy bills low.
+By adjusting things a few degrees, you’ll avoid the worst of summer while still lowering your monthly energy bill.

 While Away

-If you're setting the temperature for whenever you're gone, it's extremely common to move the thermostat higher for while they're gone.
+When setting the temperature for whenever you’re gone, it’s extremely common to move the thermostat higher than you would if you were in the house.

-For some homes, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning won't have to work constantly to keep an empty house cool.
+If your home is in a shady spot in a cooler climate, you can set the temperature as high as 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
+This way, your air conditioning unit won’t be working overtime to provide cooling for a bunch of empty rooms.

 While Asleep

-To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
+To enjoy a good night’s sleep during the summer, you want a temperature that’s nice and cool.
 You should try and keep things between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold while you're trying to sleep.
+You won’t have to worry about getting too hot or too cold when you are trying to get some rest.

 Other Ways to Use Less Energy:

-• Install a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
-It'll take care of making changes while you are home or sleeping, before allowing it to warm up when no one is around.
+- Put in a smart thermostat: Using a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and home environment.
+It’ll take care of making changes while you are home or sleeping, while allowing it to warm up when the house is empty.
 With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your Seymour home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+Scheduling smart thermostat installation in your Seymour home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

-• Upgrade your HVAC system: A high-efficiency HVAC system is another great option for long-term energy savings.
-With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to heat and cool your home.
-Air conditioning installation in Seymour is a breeze for experienced professionals like Diedrick's Heating and Air Conditioning.
+- Update your existing HVAC system: Upgrading your HVAC system can save money in the long run.
+With greater energy efficiency, lower utility bills won’t be far behind since it requires less energy to reach your preferred temperatures.
+Air conditioning installation in Seymour is a great way to beat the heat in the summer.

-• Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Seymour can have a significant impact on your utility bills.
-If you stay on top of cleaning key components like the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system perform better during day-to-day use..
-Increasing efficiency also limits strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Seymour can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Increasing efficiency also limits strain on the unit and lowers operational costs, lowering total energy use and eventually the total monthly bill.

-• Replace your air filter regularly: Regularly changing the air filters in your HVAC system saves money by helping air flow efficiently through your air conditioner.
-When filters are clogged with dirt and debris, your air conditioner will have to work harder, and this greater strain could shorten the system’s life span and lead to breakdowns.
+- Replace your air filter regularly: A regular schedule for cleaning or replacing the HVAC system’s air filter saves money by helping air flow efficiently through your air conditioner.
+When filters are old and less effective, air conditioners have to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-• Check your attic insulation: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+- Check if you have enough insulation in the attic: Insulation is a crucial component for any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) suggests that homeowners living in southern climates should possess at least 13-14 inches of insulation, while states further north need 16-18 inches.

-• Inspect your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can fix both of those problems.
+- Inspect your air ducts: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can address both concerns.

-• Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
-It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot over time.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+You should also check for any gaps around windows, doors and even outdoor fixtures.
+Making time to seal leaks now can help you save a lot in the long run.